borkowsk/sym4processing/ClientServerGameTemplate/Readme.md

 2. Common members are symbolically linked from the "common" directory.
 3. The network protocol is text-based for easier error-catching.

-More information in the source files prepared to generate documentation in the Doxygen format.
+More documentation is in the source files, prepared to generate documentation in the Doxygen format.
+Just use *docs/_make_docs.sh* and then see *doxDocs/* .